 Market Sector Update

-- We continue to focus on investing by researching one company at a time, and finding names that we believe are trading substantially below their estimated true value.
-One example is Western Digital (5.0% of net assets as of 12/31/2014), which was added to the portfolio in 2014 and continues to be a top holding.
-Western Digital makes hard disk drives for the storage of information.
+- We continue to focus on investing by researching one company at a time, and finding names that are trading substantially below our estimate of their true value.

-- The Fund’s first approach is at the company level.
+- While the economic forces listed above are clearly important factors, our first approach is at the company level.
 We seek to find quality, growing companies whose stocks are trading notably below what we consider fair value.
-Often, this is due to short-term negative factors.
-If this is the case, the Fund may choose to become a larger owner of a company if the management teams feels any negative factors are about to dissipate.
+Often times this is due to shortterm negative factors, and we become larger owners of a company if we feel those negatives are about to dissipate.

 Russell 1000 Value is an unmanaged index comprised of securities that represent the large-cap sector of the stock market.
 It is not possible to invest directly in an index.

 Risk factors.
-As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+The value of the Fund’s shares will change, and you could lose money on your investment.
 The value of a security believed by the Fund’s manager to be undervalued may never reach what the manager believes to be its full value, or such security’s value may decrease.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
-For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
-Please read the prospectus or summary prospectus carefully before investing.
+For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your f nancial advisor or visit us online at www.ivyfunds.com.
+Please read the prospectus or summary prospectus carefully i before investing.